-When parents and parents-to-be are discussing plans for labor and birth, often the question arises as to whether the mother plans to “go natural.”
+When discussing plans for labor and birth, often the question arises as to whether the mother plans to “go natural.”
 It seems, however, that there is a relatively wide range of ideas about what exactly “natural birth” means.
 For some, it simply means that baby is born vaginally and not surgically.
 On the other end of the spectrum, some define natural as entirely undisturbed by even one interruption.
 And there is a large variety of options in the middle.

 A quick search at merriam-webster.com for the definition of the word natural sheds a little bit of light on this dilemma.
 Under the term are 15 separate definitions, several of which have sub-definitions.